Shelter car insurance review May 2021

 |Special employment discount||No|

-Earning strong financial ratings from AM Best, Shelter prides itself on excellent customer service, a focus on integrity and continuous improvement.
+Shelter is an auto insurance provider that offers comprehensive, flexible options with a slew of discounts in 15 Midwestern states.
+Earning strong ratings from its customers and AM Best, Shelter prides itself on excellent customer service, a focus on integrity and continuous improvement.

 Purchasing coverage from Shelter can start with a quote online.
 But to sign up for a policy, you contact a local agent.

 To get an online quote:

 - Go to Shelter Insurance’s website and find the Get a Quote widget.

 - Enter your ZIP code and click Get a Quote.